 - In general, instructional areas are not to be used for social occasions, except as outlined below.

-Small receptions may be held within instructional areas, provided the following rules are observed:
+- Small receptions may be held within instructional areas, provided the following rules

 - only light, non-alcoholic refreshments are served;